Phone Number: (931) 221-6554

 The first contact a student should make when confused about course information is the instructor.
 Most instructors will post office hours on the class syllabus.
 Do not try and discuss personal or serious issues with an instructor during the five minutes before or after class.
 Emailing an instructor about concerns or an absence from class is also helpful.

 Some Academic Departments offer additional tutoring services not maintained by the Academic Support Center.
-While, these services vary each term, it is recommended you communicate with Department Faculty or Secretaries for more information.
+While these services vary each term, it is recommended you communicate with Department Faculty or Secretaries for more information.
 Many of these services can include but are not limited to: Mentoring programs, undergraduate research/study locations, in-house tutoring for specific subjects/courses, and professor hosted exam preparation sessions.

 Academic Advisors are also a source of information as to resources available in a department or on campus.
 Often the advisor may be able to offer mentoring or be able to connect you with a student mentor.

 For students questioning or struggling with their major, speaking with an advisor about options within one’s current major or other related majors offered at APSU is helpful.
 For students expressing the desire to change their major, speaking to an advisor in the new major department before completing the steps to change their major is suggested.
-This can be accomplished by contacting the office of the Department Chairman of the major in question and requesting advice on who to speak with.

 APSU 1000 is an interdisciplinary course which provides students with the foundations for a successful university experience by integrating an introduction to the liberal arts with an orientation to APSU expectations.
 Emphasis is given to the meaning, values, and goals of a liberal education as students engage in academic and career planning, use the tools for information literacy, develop good academic habits, and become involved in campus life.